Associate Professor Silberger, Chairperson

 Students interested in actuarial science should take the statistics sequence, MATH 137 and 138 , in their junior year.
 With appropriate study and advice, they may be able to complete several actuarial examinations before graduation.
 Summer internships in actuarial science are widely available for students with good records through the junior year.
 Professor Franklin advises actuarial students.

-Students seeking careers in elementary and secondary education should consult the Department of Teaching, Learning and Technology in the School of Education to be advised on the education sequence that culminates with student teaching.
+Students seeking careers in elementary and secondary education should consult the Department of Teaching, Learning and Technology in the School of Education of HCLAS to be advised on the education sequence that culminates with student teaching.
 Students seeking a double major in mathematics and either elementary or secondary education should also consult the mathematics department chairperson as early as possible.
 Professor Whitton of the Department of Teaching, Learning and Technology acts as adviser with Department of Mathematics advisers for these students.

 Careers such as college teaching and advanced industrial research often require the PhD degree.
 Our best students frequently qualify for fellowships for PhD study.
 Students seeking these careers are encouraged to obtain research and science experience early in their careers.
 Many internships are available for well qualified students after their junior year.
 Interested students should see the chairperson of the Mathematics Department during their junior year.